 The Company also intends to comply with the due diligence and reporting requirements under the CRS Provisions.
-Holders are required to provide certain information including their tax identification numbers for the purpose of such information exchange, unless the Shares are held within plan trusts.
+Holders are required to provide certain information including their tax identification numbers for the purpose of such information exchange, unless the Common Shares are held within plan trusts (other than first home savings accounts).
+The Minister of Finance (Canada) has released certain Proposed Amendments which would also exempt first home savings accounts from the CRS